This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Cerebral palsy is costly.
 You face medical expenses, therapy bills, educational interventions, assistive devices, and even home healthcare.
 An experienced attorney will lead you down the right path to possibly obtaining financial assistance or compensation.

-Ask friends, family, and community members who have children with disabilities for recommendations.
+Ask friends, family, and community members with children with disabilities for recommendations.

 Alabama Birth Injury and Medical Malpractice Laws

 A malpractice suit is likely the main reason you seek out an Alabama cerebral palsy lawyer.
-The laws regarding these types of cases vary by state; an expert right in your country and where the medical error occurred can help you understand the legalities.
+The laws regarding these types of cases vary by state.
+Working with an expert in your state where the medical error occurred can help you understand the legalities.

 The Alabama Medical Liability Act outlines how malpractice cases can proceed.
 For instance, there are tight restrictions in the state on experts who can testify in these cases.
 This makes it hard for plaintiffs and their attorneys to find the right medical expert to help prove their case.

-In 1991, the Alabama Supreme Court overturned a cap limit on malpractice cases.[1]
-This means there is no limit to how much compensation you can seek.
+In 1991, the Alabama Supreme Court overturned a cap on damages in medical malpractice cases.
+This means there is no limit to how much compensation you can seek in Alabama.[2]
 There is also no limit on how much a jury can award for a malpractice case.

 Alabama’s statute of limitations for malpractice cases is set at two years from when the incident caused harm or within six months from when you realized that malpractice occurred.
-If your child is less than four years old, you have until their eighth birthday to file a malpractice lawsuit.
+If your child is under four, you have until their eighth birthday to file a malpractice lawsuit.

 Disability Rights in Alabama